GDAMining/gda-extraction/README.md

 ## Dataset Statistics

-Users can compute datasets statistics to understand the differences between datasets.
+Users can compute dataset statistics to understand the differences between datasets.
 For instance, if a user wants to compute statistics for GDAb, they can run

 ```bash
 python data_stats.py --benchmark_fpath ./benchmark/GDAb